Getting started with Serverless AI endpoints: Deploy an nginx server with authentication

 ```

-In the command, specify the public IP address that you copied earlier.
+In the command, specify the managed HTTPS URL that you copied earlier.

 The response should have HTTP status `200 OK`.
-The body is the default nginx welcome page, which confirms that the endpoint is serving traffic.
+The body is the default nginx welcome page, which confirms that the endpoint is serving traffic over the managed HTTPS URL.

 </Tab>